📃 What documents do I need to buy a property in Taiwan?

 • Income verification:

 • If you are applying for a mortgage from a Taiwanese bank, you will need to provide local income documentation.
 This typically includes salary slips, a work contract with a Taiwan-based company, or Taiwan-issued income tax filings.
-Banks generally do not accept foreign income alone when assessing mortgage eligibility.
+Most banks in Taiwan do not accept foreign income alone as proof, although certain banks may make exceptions.

 • Credit report: